0xMati/Tech-Blog/Entra ID/Authentication/Cloud Kerberos Trust in Disconnected forest.md

 Set-AzureADKerberosServer -Domain $domain -UserPrincipalName $userPrincipalName -DomainCredential $domainCred
 ```

---> Check AzureADKerberos RODC Object
+→ Verify the presence of the AzureADKerberos RODC object

 ![](assets/Cloud%20Kerberos%20Trust%20in%20Disconnected%20forest/2025-05-21-00-18-03.png)

---> Check krbtgt_AzureAD Object
+→ Verify the krbtgt_AzureAD object is created successfully

 ![](assets/Cloud%20Kerberos%20Trust%20in%20Disconnected%20forest/2025-05-21-00-18-20.png)

 ---

-# 📋 Deploy WHfB configuration
+# 📋 Deploy Windows Hello for Business (WHfB) Configuration

-## Entra ID side
+## On the Entra ID Side

-- Enable WH4B in inTune with settings that fits your needs :
+- Enable Windows Hello for Business in Intune with settings that fit your needs:

 ![](assets/Cloud%20Kerberos%20Trust%20in%20Disconnected%20forest/2025-05-21-00-21-28.png)

-## Active Directory side for Hybrid Join Computers (and/or Entra ID Join (only) Computers)
+## On the Active Directory Side for Hybrid Join and Entra ID Joined Devices

-- Enable Support of WH4B for your Hybrid Join machine
+- Enable support for Windows Hello for Business for your Hybrid Joined devices.

-Can be acheive by GPO (or inTune policies) with :
+This can be achieved using a GPO or Intune policy:

-* Enable MDM management :
+* Enable MDM enrollment for domain-joined devices:

 ![](assets/Cloud%20Kerberos%20Trust%20in%20Disconnected%20forest/2025-05-21-00-31-32.png)

-* Enable support of Windows Hello and Support of Cloud Trust for Authentication :
+* Enable Windows Hello for Business and Cloud Kerberos Trust support:

 ![](assets/Cloud%20Kerberos%20Trust%20in%20Disconnected%20forest/2025-05-21-00-33-38.png)

 ---

-# ⚙️ Verify configuration
+# ⚙️ Verify the Configuration

-## Entra ID Join machine
+## Entra ID Joined Device

-- Perform Entra ID Connect Join on the machine
+- Perform Entra ID Join on the device

 ![](assets/Cloud%20Kerberos%20Trust%20in%20Disconnected%20forest/2025-05-21-00-40-24.png)

-- log with a Synced User
+- Sign in with a synced user
-- Perform WH4B registration
+- Complete Windows Hello for Business registration
-- logoff/logon with Windows Hello For Business Credential
+- Log off and log on using WHfB credentials
-- Check presence of Azure PRT + Cloud TGT + Onprem TGT
+- Verify the presence of the Azure PRT, Cloud TGT, and On-prem TGT

 ![](assets/Cloud%20Kerberos%20Trust%20in%20Disconnected%20forest/2025-05-21-00-40-53.png)

-- Try to get an onprem TGS with klist
+- Use klist to request an on-prem TGS and verify it was issued successfully

-## Entra Hybrid Join machine
+## Entra Hybrid Joined Device

-- log with a Synced User
+- Sign in with a synced user
-- Perform WH4B registration
+- Complete Windows Hello for Business registration
-- logoff/logon with Windows Hello For Business Credential
+- Log off and log on using WHfB credentials
-- Check presence of Azure PRT + Cloud TGT + Onprem TGT with dsregcmd
+- Use `dsregcmd` to verify the presence of Azure PRT, Cloud TGT, and On-prem TGT

 ![](assets/Cloud%20Kerberos%20Trust%20in%20Disconnected%20forest/2025-05-21-00-38-28.png)

-- Check klist cloud_debug & klist
+- Use klist cloud_debug and klist to verify issued tickets

 ![](assets/Cloud%20Kerberos%20Trust%20in%20Disconnected%20forest/2025-05-21-00-39-11.png)